 For adventure seekers, the Drakensberg Canopy Tour® is a must-do.

 Are you ready for the adventure of a lifetime?
-Contact us about your Drakensberg Holiday Package now.
+Contact us about your luxury or cheap Drakensberg Holiday Package now.

 Drive time from Durban to the Drakensberg: between 3 and 4 hours.
 From Johannesburg: approximately 5 hours.